 PRACTISE EXPRESSING YOUR HARD THINKING

-Whether you’re writing your personal statement, or aiming to win over the interviewer better versed in A-levels, you must practise expressing yourself.
+Whether you’re writing your personal statement or aiming to win over the interviewer better versed in A-levels, you must practise expressing yourself.
 Once you’ve bulleted the key skills you’ve gained from the IB, practise speaking and writing succinctly and confidently about them.

 Google past interview questions and plan answers.
 Then record yourself giving the answer.
 Leave the recording for a day, and come back to it – do you sound enthusiastic?
 Did you realise you said ‘umm’ ten times?
 This listening back bit can be painful – but it’s worth it!
 Analyse yourself and try again.
-This will give you confidence at interview that you can perfectly ‘pitch’ yourself and your IB.
+This will give you confidence at the interview that you can perfectly ‘pitch’ yourself and your IB.